Art collected by Jewish lawyer before WWII goes to auction

 The civic-minded collector in Breslau, which after World War II became the Polish city of Wroclaw, co-founded the Breslau Jewish Museum in the city that had a thriving art scene.
 Littmann was friends with many of the artists whose works he acquired, including Otto Mueller and Heinrich Tischler.

-But as the Nazis rose to power, restrictions on Jewish lawyers led to the demise of Littmann’s practice.
+But with the Nazis in power, restrictions on Jewish lawyers led to the demise of Littmann’s practice.
 He killed himself in 1934.

 His son, Edward, who changed the spelling of his last name to Littman, immigrated to the U.S. in 1933.
 He returned to Germany after his father died and was able to ship around 800 works back to the U.S., said Edward Littman’s son, John Littman, 61, of Houston.